PC Laptops in the Mobile Era

 Consumer Demand for PC Form Factors

-Consumers now expect their laptop experience to match how they use their smartphone.
-Read about the form factors, features and experiences that consumers want from the next generation of laptops.
+Consumers now expect their PC laptop experience to be the same as their smartphone.
+Read about the form factors, features, and experiences that consumers want from the next generation of laptops.

-Arm System IP enables system designers to configure and build performant, power-efficient SoCs while further differentiating by combining Arm processors with their own IP elements via industry-standard AMBA interfaces.
+Arm System IP enables system designers to configure and build high-performance, power-efficient SoCs while further differentiating with Arm processors and their own IP elements integrated via industry-standard AMBA interfaces.

-Arm has been working with Qualcomm and Microsoft to deliver connected PC laptop technology on highly mobile, highly efficient processors for OEMs to reinvigorate the PC market.
-See Windows 10 on Arm in action at this video from Mobile World Congress 2019 in Barcelona.
+Arm has been working with Qualcomm and Microsoft to deliver connected PC laptop technology on highly mobile, highly efficient processors for OEMs to reinvigorate the PC.
+See Windows 10 on Arm in action in this video from Mobile World Congress 2019 in Barcelona.

 - Compiling Twice as Fast: Native Clang for Windows on Arm

 - Showcasing the Third Generation of Windows on Arm

 - Native Chromium Builds Available for Windows on Arm

 - Delivering Electron 6 for Windows on Arm

 - Boosting the Windows on Arm ecosystem with native port for Electron 6